eea/art17-consultation/docs/overview/source/database.rst

 Management
 ----------

-The ``manage.py dataset`` command can be used to manage bulk data.
+The ``flask dataset`` command can be used to manage bulk data.
 Usually, a dataset is another Postges database on the same machine.
 The following commands are available: